 Artistic Synapses is a monthly series that shows a close relation of beauty merging Art with Science, delivering new ideas, emotions and new connections and synapses in our brain.- Míriam Martí

 “Unpredictability” seems to work well with the concepts of disorder, chaos and randomness.
 We use that word and concept many times in our lives (for instance, we have a state of Unpredictability in our lives when we live a hectic life and when we are confused and don’t know what to do…).
-But the truth, in mathematics, seems to be exactly the opposite.
+But in mathematics this can mean just the opposite

 The “Chaos Theory” talks about systems that are deterministic, which means that their future behaviour is fully determined.
 So why would we refer to them as “chaos”?
 Because these systems are fully sensible to initial conditions, one very little change on the initial conditions can change all the behaviour expected, making them unpredictable… This chaotic behaviour exists in many natural systems, such as in weather and climate.